 5. Bracco Italiano

-Highlights: Trainable, Docile, Affectionate
+Highlights: Trainable, Docile, Loving

 The Bracco Italiano is a gun-dog that originated in Northern Italy.
 They’re believed to be the cross of an Egyptian hound with the Mollosus or Asiatic Mastiff.
-Not surprisingly, these dogs were bred by the wealthy Medici and the Gonzaga to be hunters.
+Not surprisingly, these dogs were first bred by the wealthy Medici and the Gonzaga to be hunters.

 - The breeds coloring is either white, white and orange, or white and chestnut while some have roan markings.